 The required student activities and recreation fees entitle students to use the facilities of Sarratt Student Center and the Student Recreation Center.
 The fees also cover admission to certain social and cultural events and subscriptions to certain campus publications.
-Specific information on these fees is published annually in the Student Handbook.
+Specific information on these fees is published on-line annually in the Student Handbook at www.vanderbilt.edu/student_handbook/.
 By payment of an additional fee, students and their spouses may use their identification cards for admission to athletic events.

-The student activities fee (Sarratt and University programs) and the student recreation fee will be waived automatically if the student is a parttime student registered for four or fewer semester hours, or if he or she resides, while a student, beyond an approximate sifty-mile radius from the campus as determined by zip code.
+The student activities fee (Sarratt and University programs) and the student recreation fee will be waived automatically if the student is a part-time student registered for four or fewer semester hours, or if he or she resides, while a student, beyond an approximate fifty-mile radius from the campus as determined by zip code.
 Students who register late or students who wish to have fees waived due to exceptional circumstances must petition for a waiver through the Office of Campus Student Services, VU Station B #356206, Nashville, Tennessee 37235-6206.
 A \$10 charge is assessed for processing the waivers of students who register late.